SocialContractT/The-Social-Contract/README.md

 ✔ Provides a **gamified** approach to personal & team productivity.
 ✔ Uses **blockchain transparency** to prevent disputes.
 ✔ Supports **community-driven motivation**.

+### ** Market Opportunity

+The global personal development market is growing.
+This means more people are looking for ways to stay committed to their goals.
+Many are dissatisfied with the traditional social media, seeking more authentic ways to connect.
+Our network is not about showcasing glamorous lifestyles.
+It’s about revealing the real effort it takes to achieve them.

 ### **Challenges & Considerations**
 ⚠ **AI Verification Accuracy** – Ensuring reliable proof validation.